-Gene inactivation drives spread of melanoma: studyJune 11th, 2012 in Cancer
+Gene inactivation drives spread of melanoma: studyJune 11, 2012 in Medicine & Health / Cancer

 Why do some cancers spread rapidly to other organs and others don't metastasize?
 A team of UNC researchers led by Norman Sharpless, MD, have identified a key genetic switch that determines whether melanoma, a lethal skin cancer, spreads by metastasis.

 Treating melanoma is extremely challenging.
 The cancer spreads rapidly and to sites in the body that are remote from the original cancer site.
 Melanoma is the most deadly form of skin cancer, and advanced melanoma kills more than 8600 Americans each year.
 It is the most common form of cancer in young adults, aged 25-29 and the incidence of people under 30 developing melanoma is increasing fast more than 50 percent in young women since 1980.